zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[missing-semester / missing-semester](https://github.com/missing-semester/missing-semester) - The Missing Semester of Your CS Education 📚
 ## Unknown

+* 【2025-04-22】[PanXProject / awesome-certificates](https://github.com/PanXProject/awesome-certificates) - Curated list of 20,000+ hours and 200+ free courses with certificates in IT, CS, Design and Business.
 * 【2025-04-19】[darkseal-org / lol-skins](https://github.com/darkseal-org/lol-skins) - [⭐] A community-maintained repository featuring all official League of Legends skins and chromas as custom skin format.
 * 【2025-04-18】[MicrosoftDocs / entra-docs](https://github.com/MicrosoftDocs/entra-docs) - This is the public repo for Microsoft Entra documentation
 * 【2025-04-16】[OnePlusOSS / kernel_manifest](https://github.com/OnePlusOSS/kernel_manifest) -